DEFRA/mine-support-calculation-service/README.md

 Dependencies should be managed within a container using the development image for the app.
 This will ensure that any packages with environment-specific variants are installed with the correct variant for the contained environment, rather than the host system which may differ between development and production.

-The [`exec`](./scripts/exec) script is provided to run arbitrary commands, such as npm, in a running service container.
-If the service is not running when this script is called, it will be started for the duration of the command and then removed.

-Since dependencies are installed into the container image, a full build should always be run immediately after any dependency change.

 In development, the `node_modules` folder is mounted to a named volume.
 This volume must be removed in order for dependency changes to propagate from the rebuilt image into future instances of the app container.
-The [`start`](./scripts/start) script has a `--clean` (or `-c`) option  which will achieve this.

-The following example will update all npm dependencies, rebuild the container image and replace running containers and volumes:
+The following example will remove existing containers & volumes, rebuild the container image and then bring them back up again:
 ```
-# Run the NPM update
-scripts/exec npm update

-# Rebuild and restart the service
-scripts/start --clean
+docker-compose down -v
+docker-compose build --no-cache ffc-demo-calculation-service
+docker-compose up --force-recreate ffc-demo-calculation-service
 ```

 ## Build pipeline